In order to use IDEAL Law Firm’s website and our services in general, you are required to provide certain personal data.

 You are entitled at any time to be informed about the data we process about you, where we got them and what we use them for.
 You may also be informed about how long we store your personal data and who receives data about you to the extent that we disclose data in Denmark and abroad.

-If you request it, we can give you access to the data that we process about you.
+If you ask for it, we can give you access to the data that we process about you.
 However, the access may be limited out of regard for the protection of other people’s privacy, business secrets and intellectual property rights.

 You may assert your rights by contacting us.
 You will find our contact information above in item 1.